sandialabs/LVTM/README.md

 ###Contributing New Features###
 To contribute code modifications to this tool:

-* First use Mercurial to create your own personal fork of the main code repository.
-Your fork still resides on Bitbucket.
+* First create your own personal fork of the main code repository on Bitbucket.
 * Use Mercurial to PULL files from your fork on Bitbucket into your local repository on your computer.
 * Write and test your code, making frequent commits to your local repository.
 * At strategic points during your development PUSH your committed changesets from your local repository to your fork on Bitbucket.